janousy/BlockchainObservatory/README.md

 # README

 This repository contains the result of our master project at University of Zurich in Data Science.
-Within 6 months, we designed an architecture for cross-platform blockchain data analysis together with the UZH Blockchain Center ([https://www.blockchain.uzh.ch/](https://www.blockchain.uzh.ch/)).
+Within 6 months, a team of four designed and implemented an architecture for cross-platform blockchain data analysis together with the UZH Blockchain Center ([https://www.blockchain.uzh.ch/](https://www.blockchain.uzh.ch/)).
 The architecture is a fist viable proof of concept and very likely to evolve.
 The deployment process is thus not streamlined.
 This repository should rather serve as an overview and guideline.

 ## Abstract